falcosecurity/deploy-kubernetes/kubernetes/README.md

 For additional guidance on using Falco in Kubernetes or benchmarking within a testbed, consider exploring the repository at https://github.com/falcosecurity/cncf-green-review-testing.
 Please note that the repository primarily focuses on testbed benchmarking, and as a result, the setup might not be best for real-world use.

-__NOTE__: If you're working with [minikube](https://minikube.sigs.k8s.io/docs/start/) locally, bear in mind that specific mount setups might be necessary.
-For instance, running `minikube start --mount --mount-string="/usr/src:/usr/src" --driver=docker` ensures that the `driver-loader` can access `/usr/src/kernels/` if the kernel driver (`kmod` or `ebpf`) is built on-the-fly.
-Running Falco with `--modern-bpf` does not require building a driver because it is already bundled within the userspace binary.
+__NOTE__: Running Falco with the `modern_ebpf` driver does not require downloading or building a driver because it is already bundled within the userspace binary.
 This capability is enabled by the newer CORE (Compile Once - Run Everywhere) BPF feature and works only on more recent kernels (>= 5.8).
+As a result you, don't need the `falco-driver-loader` init container for Falco with `modern_ebpf`.

+__NOTE__: Please refer to our [documentation]( https://falco.org/docs/install-operate/third-party/learning/#minikube) to learn more about localhost testing limitations.

 ### What's Included in the `falco` Deployment?